EAlf91/cauldron/prompt.md

 - update lastUpdated and heat score label/value together
 - for web-search findings, do not use older studies (e.g., 2025); stick to 2026 sources and the specific update date from the issue title
 - keep **at least the latest 10 days** of `historical` and `topStories` entries directly in `MEMORY.json` so the live page always has current data
+- if MEMORY.json has more than 10 days backup them in a separate file called ARCHIVE.json
 - if you need to trim data size, trim **only entries older than the latest 10 days** and treat those as archive/fallback data

 # Citation Requirements